Health

 What does the clinical trial tell us, at this point, about the effectiveness of this approach?

-— The clinical trial shows that 59% of people with TS respond to stimulation in a clinically significant way.
-It may be worth noting that the reduction in tic frequency – an average of 25% – occurs immediately while stimulation is active; on the other hand, the reduction in severity – an average of 35% – is observed after using the device for 10 minutes a day for four weeks.
+— The clinical trial demonstrates that 59% of people with TS respond to stimulation in a clinically significant way.
+It may be worth noting that the reduction in tic frequency – an average of 25% – occurs immediately while the stimulation is active; on the other hand, the reduction in severity – an average of 35% – is observed after using the device for 10 minutes a day for four weeks.
 Both motor and vocal tics are reduced.

 What are the main scientific or practical limitations that still need to be resolved?

-Do you believe this type of treatment offers real hope for people living with Tourette syndrome and chronic tic disorders?
+Do you believe this type of treatment offers real hope for people with Tourette syndrome and chronic tic disorders?

 — Without a doubt.
-What's exciting about technologies like Neupulse is that they propose a different approach to current treatments.
+What is exciting about technologies like Neupulse is that they propose a different approach to current treatments.
 The most common options are medication and behavioral therapy, which aim to reduce or eliminate Tourette's symptoms.
 Neupulse proposes an alternative: it serves as a tool that gives people more options and offers them greater autonomy in managing their symptoms.
 At its core, Neupulse's goal is to empower the individual.

 How do patients and families typically receive an intervention based on a device and without drugs like this?